Recap / Community S1 E25: Pascal's Triangle Revisited

 - Shirley's friend Gary from Finland is mentioned as transferring back.

 - Britta using a lot of makeup up for Valentine's Dance.

 - One of the girls from the Greendale Comedy Club is on "Team Britta".

-- Catch Phrase: Britta's "Do you have a patent on loving someone?"
+- Catch-Phrase: Britta's "Do you have a patent on loving someone?"

 - Comically Missing the Point: Troy and the phrase "jump the shark".
 He thought that episode of Happy Days was the most awesome thing ever.